- Location Dubai, UAE

 - Year 2012

-Located in the Al Quoz area of Dubai, Frayland Construction head office brings a breath of fresh air into a largely industrial area of the city.
+Located in the Al Quoz area of Dubai, the Frayland Construction head office brings a breath of fresh air into a largely industrial area of the city.
 Tactile and warm qualities of the project contrast the surrounding buildings and provide a workspace for over 30 people.

 The design references our own office in Marylebone built in 1984, offering a spacious, naturally lit environment with two open-plan office floors.
 Unlike the steel structure and modular approach to construction in the Hopkins’ London base, the Frayland Construction office is a concrete frame building with an exposed insitu finish throughout its interior and exterior.

-Side entrance and the adjacent canopy form an intermediate separation to the industrial surroundings.
+The side entrance and adjacent canopy form an intermediate separation to the industrial surroundings.
 The front elevation is fully glazed.
 A row of trees outside the building create shade and allow comfortable daylight inside.
 The interior is defined by various typologies of office space, from open-plan to semi-enclosed offices interrupted by meeting rooms and informal working spaces.
 Carefully detailed timber elements juxtaposed with the exposed concrete gives a warm and comfortable feel to the space.